gfreewind/dhcp_test_tool/README.md

 It could be used to test the performance of DHCP server.

 ## Gossip
+Actually I am one Linux programmer :)
-I completed it very long ago as one fresh developer, so it is very simple, but useful.
+I completed this very long ago as one fresh developer, so it is very simple, but a little useful.
 It was born in 2007 year and ther was no similar open-source tool as far as I know.
 It seems there are some tools now.
 Anyway, I also share it with everybody today.
 It was saved in Google codes before.
 I export it to github today because of the coming end of google codes.

 ## Background
 I took charge of developing the DHCP server when I got my first job.
 One task is that enhance the performance of DHCP server.
-So I develop this tool to get the performance result of DHCP server and other features with my private time at home.
-Then its copyright belongs to myself, not My company.
+I develop this tool in my private time to get the performance result of DHCP server and test other features easily.
+So its copyright belongs to myself, not the company.

 ## Usage

-I expains some configures which seems not clear
+I expains some configures which seems not clear now.
 ### General Setting
 Local IP: It's the local IP of the computer which runs the tool.
 It should be gotten by tool normally, please correct it if not right.
 Server IP: The IP of DHCP server